growingspaghetti/websters-1913-console-dictionary/README.md

 ![websters.gif](websters.gif)

 websters1913 is a command line program for reading Webster's Dictionary, 1913 in a terminal.
 This program provides the full text search.
 Application binary contains the dictionary data.
+It's using `less` as the pager.

 # Linux x64